Civil Rights Lawyer Located in Luzerne County

 The Civil Rights Act of 1871 contains Section 1983.
 That section allows citizens to sue those employed by governments—state, local, and federal—if the abuse of authority violates standing constitutional rights.

-For a Section 1983 claim to exist, the perpetrator not only needs to be a government employee, but they need to be using that authority to carry out their acts.
-The legal term for this acting “under color of law”.
+For a Section 1983 claim to exist, the perpetrator not only needs to be a government employee, but they also need to be using that authority to carry out their acts.
+The legal term for this is acting "under color of law."

 As an example, if a police officer uses unjust force after a traffic stop, this can be a Section 1983 claim because the officer is directly using their position with the government to take action.
 If this same officer were to instigate an altercation while off-duty and in plain clothes, then Section 1983 does not apply.